-- 1. Hypothalamic hormones: chemical structure, type of receptor in target cells and mechanism of a hormonal signal transduction, response of hypophyseal cells to the liberins and statins action. - 2.
-Adenohypophyseal hormones: chemical structure, types of receptors in target-tissues and mechanism of a hormonal signal transduction, realization of hormonal effect at a target-tissue level.
-The role of excessive and insufficient secretion of hormones. - 3.
-Neurohypophyseal hormones: chemical structure, type of receptor in target-tissue and mechanism of a hormonal signal transduction, realization of oxytocin and vasopressin effects at the level of target-tissues.
-The role of excessive and insufficient secretion of hormones.
-Diabetes insipidus. - 4.
+- 1. Adenohypophyseal hormones: chemical structure, types of receptors in target-tissues.
+Growth hormone, mechanism of a hormonal signal transduction, realization of hormonal effect at a target-tissue level.
+The role of excessive and insufficient secretion of growth hormone. - 2.
+Neurohypophyseal hormones: chemical structure, type of receptor in target-tissue and mechanism of a hormonal signal transduction, realization of vasopressin effects at the level of target-tissues.
+Diabetes insipidus. - 3.
 Thyroxine and triiodothyronine: chemical structure, precursor, thyroglobulin, type of receptor in target-tissue, realization of thyroidal hormones effects at a cellular level.
 The role of peroxidase and deiodase in hormones metabolism.
-Manifestations of hypo- and hyperthyroidism. - 5.
-Hormones of the adrenal cortex: chemical structure, precursor, type of receptor in targettissue, realization of glucocorticoids and mineralocorticoids effect at a cellular level.
+Manifestations of hypo- and hyperthyroidism.

+- 4. Hormones of the adrenal cortex: chemical structure, precursor, type of receptor in targettissue, realization of glucocorticoids and mineralocorticoids effect at a cellular level.
 Cushing's syndrome.
-"Bronze disease". - 6.
-Hormones of the adrenal medulla: chemical structure, precursor, type of receptor in targettissue, realization of epinephrine and norepinephrine effect at a cellular level. - 7.
-Sex hormones: chemical structure, precursor, realization of the effect of estrogens, progesterone and male sex hormones at a cellular level.
-Excessive and insufficient secretion of sex hormones. - 8.
+"Bronze disease". - 5.
+Hormones of the adrenal medulla: chemical structure, precursor, type of receptor in targettissue, realization of epinephrine and norepinephrine effect at a cellular level. - 6.
 Insulin and glucagon: chemical structure, insulin synthesis, types of receptors in targettissues for glucagon and insulin, realization of pancreatic hormone effect at a cellular level.
 Diabetes mellitus.
 Diagnostic value of glycemic curves.

 - 1. Biological chemistry.
 Lecture notes / A. D. Tahanovich [et al.].
 Minsk: BSMU, 2017.
 P. 96-100. - 2.
 Gubsky, Yu.
 Biological chemistry / Yu.
 Gubsky.
 Vinnytsia, 2017.
-P. 308-342. - 3.
+P. 308-338. - 3.
 Harper's biochemistry / R. K. Murray [et al.].
 26th ed.
 2003.
-P. 434-455. - 4.
+P. 434-440, 445-455. - 4.
 Lecture material.